AlexChrst/Amazon_Reviews_Electronics/README.md

 ### Docker
 The API is fully containerized using a simple and lightweight `python:3.11-slim` image.

+### Continuous Integration
+The project includes a complete CI pipeline powered by GitHub Actions, running automated tests and building the Docker image on every push or pull request.

 ---

 ## How to Run the Project